 What is GamerSearch?

-GamerSearch promotes gamer-search.com, a fake search engine by changing certain browser settings.
-It is common that apps of this type collect browsing-related information as well.
-More often than not users download and install browser hijackers unknowingly, for this reason they are categorized as potentially unwanted applications (PUAs).
+GamerSearch promotes gamer-search.com (a fake search engine) by changing certain browser settings.
+Commonly, apps of this type also collect browsing-related information.
+Generally, users download and install browser hijackers inadvertently and, for this reason, they are categorized as potentially unwanted applications (PUAs).

 |Symptoms||Manipulated Internet browser settings (homepage, default Internet search engine, new tab settings).
 Users are forced to visit the hijacker's website and search the Internet using their search engines.|

 |Distribution methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|

 |Damage||Internet browser tracking (potential privacy issues), display of unwanted ads, redirects to dubious websites.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 To summarize, browser hijackers are PUAs that force users to visit certain addresses and track information.
 They are often advertised as useful, and supposedly improve the browsing experience, include various features, etc. In fact, the majority of browser hijackers are useless to regular users and can cause serious problems.